Audi Q5 years to avoid — most common problems

 Remember that some Audis burn oil a lot as a standard procedure.
 However, if you notice it is beyond normal, take it to your mechanic.
 You may need to replace the pistons, piston rings, and connecting rod bearings to resolve the issue.

 The Q5’s first-generation models have many problems, primarily impacting negatively on its safety rating.
-The model with the most number of complaints, according to NHTSA, is the 2011 model.
+The model with the most complaints, according to NHTSA, is the 2011 model.

 Almost all the models are qualified for a recall to fix one issue or the other, especially problems concerning airbags, excess oil consumption, and faulty timing chains.

 These models have better reliability and safety ratings than others.
-They have fewer problems and deliver the Q5 promise of satisfaction whether used or factory-fresh.
+They have fewer problems and deliver the Q5 promise of satisfaction whether used or factory-fresh, so we’ll check out the two best options.

 Is the Audi Q5 worth buying?